SciCatProject/documentation/Ingestor/GettingMetadataIntoScicat.md

 The following steps will add a dataset to you system using the API with the linux program curl.

 1.
-Login to catamel.
+Login to the backend.
 The default password for the ingestor user is aman.
 Running the command below in the terminal will yield an access token.

 ```
  curl -X POST --header 'Content-Type: application/json' --header 'Accept: application/json' -d '{"username":"ingestor", "password":"<your_password>"}' 'http://localhost:3000/api/v3/Users/login'